-- To learn more about Battery maintenance for Portable Devices, go to honeywell.com/PSS-BatteryMaintenance - The battery is a lithium ion cell that can be used without a full charge and can also be charged without fully discharging without impacting the battery life.
-There is no need to perform any charge/discharge conditioning on this type of battery. - Replace a defective battery immediately since it could damage the 8690i. - Although your battery can be recharged many times, it will eventually be depleted.
-Replace it after the battery is unable to hold an adequate charge. - Batteries should be replaced periodically, typically two years depending on the specific device. - Avoid dropping the battery or portable device.
-If you suspect the battery and/or portable device is damaged or if intermittent power and charging issues occur, send the relevant device(s) to a Honeywell service center for inspection of the portable device and/or battery. - If you are not sure if the battery or charger is working properly, send it to Honeywell International Inc. or an authorized service center for inspection.
-Refer to Customer Support on page xv for additional information.
+- The battery is a lithium ion cell that can be used without a full charge and can also be charged without fully discharging without impacting the battery life.
+There is no need to perform any charge/discharge conditioning on this type of battery. - Replace a defective battery immediately since it could damage the 8675i. - Although your battery can be recharged many times, it will eventually be depleted.
+Replace it after the battery is unable to hold an adequate charge. - If you are not sure if the battery or charger is working properly, send it to Honeywell International Inc. or an authorized service center for inspection.
+Refer to Customer Support on page xiii for additional information.